callum-hart/mono/misc/notes/default architecture of CSS is broken.md

 - removing
 - modifying

 I would argue that overrides are self-perpetuating.
 The more overrides exist the more overriding you do.
-In my experience it's preferable (and somehow safer) to override unwanted styles vs remove them.
+In my experience it's preferable (and somewhat safer) to override unwanted styles vs remove them - it's easier to see a fix, than spot a regression.

 The language seems to encourage this.
 Even from a clean slate browser defaults need to be overriden.